Long range of indirect exchange interaction on the edges of MoS$_{2}$ flakes: Results

-For all midgap levels, the $d_{z^2}$ wave function is entirely localized at the edges of the flake.
+As mentioned, all midgap levels have wave functions entirely localized at/near the edges of the flake.
 Notice that energy levels fall into groups of six nearly-degenerate states, with wave function modulations along the edge, due to finite size effects.
-For instance, the first 6 midgap states next to the VBM [see inset of Fig.\ \ref{fig2}(b)] show 1 antinode located in the middle of the edge, while in the last 6 midgap states there are 15 antinodes with a 3-site period, distributed along the flake edge.
-Figures\ \ref{fig3}(a) and (b) show two RKKY interaction profiles, for Fermi levels fixed at two different \emph{p}-doped midgap levels, with 82 and 22 holes, respectively.
+For instance, the first 6 midgap states closest to the VBM [see inset of figure\ \ref{fig2}(b)] show one antinode located in the middle of the flake edge, while the last 6 midgap states have 15 antinodes with a 3-site period along the flake edge.
+The interaction $J_{\beta\beta'}^{d_{z^2}d_{z^2}}$ between magnetic impurities hybridized to these modulated wave functions on the edges, is largely dependent on the energy doping \cite{Avalos2016}, since different states close to a given Fermi level carry different information on spin/spatial structure.
+This gives rise to complex oscillation patterns on the interaction between impurities.
+Effective RKKY interactions between impurities hybridized to other orbitals, $d_{xy}$ and $d_{x^2-y^2}$, are also possible on the edges, but are found to have smaller strength than for $d_{z^2}$ hybridization, given their correspondingly smaller contribution to the states.
+However, those interactions show the same separation dependence and relative strength of different exchange terms.

-They show the typical RKKY behavior for all the midgap energy levels.
-One can observe that the three components (Ising, XX, and DM) oscillate between AFM and FM behavior, and have 3 (11) antinodes for the case of 82 (22) holes.
-Both the antinodes and oscillation are related to the $d_{z^2}$ wave function distribution along the flake edge.

-The Ising $J_{ZZ}$ and in-plane interactions $J_{XX}=J_{YY}$ decay with impurity separation, but the DM component $J_{DM}$ increases with distance.
-More importantly, the DM interaction is sizable and noncollinear, suggesting an effective helical ground state for multiple impurities.
-One can also see that the $J_{XX}$ ($J_{DM}$) interaction possesses not just one decay, but another decreasing (increasing) modulation envelope attributed to size effects.

-Finally we study the different spatial decay exponents.
-It has been shown that for Fermi levels lying on the midgap states, the decay is 1D-like ($r^{-1}$) or even slower ($r^{-1/2}$) \cite{Avalos2016}.
-We calculate this decay exponent from plots of $\ln |J_{\mathrm{eff}}|$ vs $\ln |r/\mathrm{a}|$ for the maxima of the $J_{\mathrm{eff}}$ antinodes.
-This is shown in dotted-black lines in the insets of Figs.\ \ref{fig3}(a) and (b).
-Figure\ \ref{fig4} shows the envelope \emph{d}-exponent as a function of the midgap energy levels, $J_{\mathrm{eff}}\sim r^{d}$.

-For the Ising interaction is always negative and oscillates around $-1/2$ and $-1$; for the XX term, it is also negative and oscillates around $-2$; for DM, it oscillates around zero, ranging from $-1/2$ to $1/2$.
-Negative exponents are typical; a positive $d$ represents increasing oscillation envelope with impurity separation.
-This sub-2D behavior of the interaction (\emph{d}$<$2) suggests that the interaction is long-ranged when the impurities lie on the edges of TMDs flakes, and tunable through the impurity location and \emph{p}-doping gating.
-Lastly, as one approaches the conduction band, the interactions become isotropic as the conduction band is not appreciably affected by the SOC.